kokoko3k/koko-aio-slang/docs.md

 **Dot matrix emulation:**<br>
     Emulates low refresh "boxed" screens used in old handheld consoles.<br>

+    Grid strength:
+        How much the grid is visible.
-    Gap sharpness:
+    Grid sharpness:
         Modulates the thickness of the grid around cells.
-    Gap strength:
+    Strength on background:
-        How much the grid is visible.
+        How much should the grid be visible on background?
+        More positive values -> more grid on bright More negative values -> more grid on dark
     Gap brightness:
         You may want to use a white grid eg: for gameboy mono emulation.
     RGB strength: